 For those that missed it the first time or just plain forgot, here is a mitochondrion:

-Luckily for them, and for life as we know it, there is a special protein complex embedded in the IMM that allows protons to flow back into the matrix.
+Luckily for them, and life as we know it, there is a special protein complex embedded in the IMM that allows protons to flow back into the matrix.
 The special part about this channel protein complex is that it is capable of harnessing the enormous energy produced by the rush of protons.
-Exactly like a turbine in a dam, ATP synthase, as this protein complex is named—and yes, it is an enzyme (-ase )—has a rotor that spins when protons push past.
+Exactly like a turbine in a dam, ATP synthase—as this protein complex is named, and yes, it is an enzyme (–ase)—has a rotor that spins when protons push past.

 Can't visualize what we mean?
 Here's a picture:

-The energy generated by the turning of the rotor is converted into ATP, just like the energy made by turning a water turbine is converted into electricity in a dam.
+The energy generated by the turning of the rotor is converted into ATP, just like the energy made by turning a water turbine in a dam is converted into electricity.
 In this way, one molecule of glucose can be converted into about 38 molecules of ATP.
 A pretty good investment, if you ask us.
 This awesome process is called cellular respiration, and it is all made possible by the mitochondrial membranes!